Cyclone (pinball): Design

 Cyclone was the second machine from Williams, after Comet, depicting an amusement park.
-The game has no multiball, which is not typical for its era.
 The final game in the amusement park themed trilogy was Hurricane in 1991.
+The game is the first Williams pinball machine produced after 1985 which doesn't have multiball.

+Ronald Reagan and Nancy Reagan both appear in the backglass shown riding the rollercoaster.

 A revolving mystery wheel is placed in the backbox - with rewards ranging from Zilch to 200k added points, Extra Ball, and Special.
+This wheel was designed by mechanical engineer Joe Joos.
 A ferris wheel on the playfield sometimes carries the ball for a portion of its rotation.

 The playfield features boomerang, comet, spookhouse, and cyclone shots.
-Images on the moving ferris wheel depict a young couple kiss as it turns.
-The art on the side of the backbox features an asian type dragon and on the side of cabinet a carnival type design.
+Images on the moving ferris wheel depicts a young couple kissing as it turns.
+The art on the side of the backbox features an asian type dragon, and on the side of cabinet a carnival type design.

+Some of the voices were recorded by pinball designer Mark Ritchie.

 Sound bites from the game were used in the song "Carousel" by the band Mr. Bungle on their self-titled album.

 The skillshot mechanism was patent protected.

 Reception

+Play Meter said it was a worthy follow-up to Comet, and while not the best game from Williams is still a "solid effort".

+Pinball Trader found it fun to play with smooth shots, but criticized that the jackpot from the wheel-of-fortune is "way to easy to collect", rating the machine at 7/10.

+Cyclone was more popular than Comet.

 At the AMOA awards Cyclone won the award for most played pinball game of 1989.

 Digital versions

-Cyclone was previously available as a licensed table in The Pinball Arcade.
-FarSight, the developer of The Pinball Arcade, lost the licenses to all Williams and Bally tables as of June 30, 2018.
+FarSight Studios released Cyclone for The Pinball Arcade in 2015, and it was available until June 30, 2018, when all Williams tables were removed for purchase due to licensing issues.